 It's normally a quick scramble to the get the SD card into the laptop to check out what goodies were captured.
 I then like to spend some time narrowing down which images will be selected for print, this process often includes a beer with good music in the background.
 Im not a big fan of over-edited photos.
 I capture nature to show its raw beauty, no need for too much lipstick.
 However, every image available for print has had some correction.
 Lifting or lowering light/shadows is a regular adjustment, along with temperature correction.
 I edit to try and reflect what my eyes were seeing at the time.
 Adobe Lightroom is used to do my image processing, sizing images 2:3 to keep everything uniform for printing and framing, however custom sizes are easily created upon request.
 I create a second copy of most images which are optimised for use on Instagram and Facebook (4:5).

 4. Ordering, Printing and Delivery

-I have an online platform where framed prints and canvas's are available for purchase.
+You are reading this from my online store, choose from framed prints, canvas and rolled prints.
 I have tried to set up the website so consumers can gain an understanding of what the final product will look like.
-An in store experience is on the horizon.
-Apart from being outside capturing these images, sharing my experience with people is the best part of the whole process.
+I also have my prints in three Cafe Collective stores in Perth (Claremont Quarter, Karrinyup and Whitfords).
+Sharing my images with people is the best part of the whole process.
 Orders come through on my phone and I instantly forward them (along with any custom requests) to my print man.
-Alex from SundaySunset Images then starts his printing process, normally complete in 10 days.
+Alex from SundaySunset Images then starts his printing process, normally complete in 14 days.
 Once the prints are ready I will deliver (or post) them personally to each customer.

 I love chatting about all things exploring/drones/editing and prints, so if you have any comments or questions please drop me a line.
 Also feel free to check us out on Instagram (@sixtysummers) and Facebook.